Doubly Stochastic Neighbor Embedding on Spheres: Doubly Stochastic Similarity Matrix

 \section{Doubly Stochastic Similarity Matrix}

-The input to s-SNE, $P$, is a nonnegative and symmetric matrix and it can be treated as the affinity matrix of an undirected weighted graph.
+The input to s-SNE, $P$, is a nonnegative and symmetric matrix and can be treated as the affinity matrix of an undirected weighted graph.
 If the degree (i.e. row sum or column sum of $P$) distribution of nodes is highly non-uniform, then the high-degree nodes will usually receive and emit more attractive force than the average nodes during the iterative learning.
 As a result, these nodes often glue together and form the center of display.
 On the other hand, the low-degree nodes tend to be placed in the periphery due to less attraction.
 This behavior is often undesired in visualization because it only reveals the data centrality but hinders the discovery of other useful patterns, and may be directly misleading when some high-degree nodes are actually disconnected in the underlying data.

 To overcome the above drawback, we can normalize the graph affinity such that the nodes have the same degree.
-For undirected graphs, this can be implemented by replacing the unitary matrix-wise sum constraint $\sum_{ij}P_{ij}=1$ in s-SNE with the doubly stochasticity constraint, i.e.~$\sum_iP_{ij}=1$ and $\sum_jP_{ij}=1$.
+For undirected graphs, this can be implemented by replacing the unitary matrix-wise sum constraint $\sum_{ij}P_{ij}=1$ in s-SNE with the doubly stochasticity constraint, i.e.~$\sum_iP_{ij}=\sum_jP_{ij}=1$.

-Given a non-normalized matrix, we can apply Sinkhorn-Knopp \cite{sinkhorn1967concerning} or Zass-Shashua method \cite{zass2006doubly} to project it to the closest doubly stochastic matrix $P$.
+Given a non-normalized matrix, we can apply Sinkhorn-Knopp \citep{sinkhorn1967concerning} or Zass-Shashua method \citep{zass2006doubly} to project it to the closest doubly stochastic matrix $P$.
 In this work we use the former because it can maintain the sparsity of in the similarity matrix, which is often needed for large-scale tasks.
-Given an unnormalized similarity matrix $S$, the Sinkhorn-Knopp method initializes $P=S$ and iterates the following update rules until $P$ is converged: \\
+Given a non-normalized similarity matrix $S$, the Sinkhorn-Knopp method initializes $P=S$ and iterates the following update rules until $P$ has converged: